Chronic Disease Management

 - Disease prevention and early intervention.

-Practices are able to streamline chronic disease processes, optimise workload distribution throughout the practice team and encourage a focus on patient-centred care, as per best practice principles.
+Practices can gather ideas to streamline chronic disease processes, optimise workload distribution throughout the practice team and encourage a focus on patient-centred care, as per best practice principles.

 Commissioning to support chronic disease care